vana-com/personal-server/docs/260209-desktop-app-connect-flow-changes.md

 ### Screen 1: "Connect your ChatGPT"

-This is the **existing data export page**.
-It doubles as the deep link landing where session claim happens in the background.
+This is the **deep link landing page**.
+Session claim and builder verification happen in the background while the user sees the data export prompt.

 ```
 ┌──────────────────────────────────────────┐